MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/set-up-custom-fields-pricing-dimensions.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-Before you begin, this topic assumes that you have completed the procedures in the topics, [Create custom fields and entities](create-custom-fields-entities-pricing-dimensions.md) and [Add required custom fields to price setup and transactional entities](add-custom-fields-price-setup-transactional-entities.md).
-If you haven't completed those procedures, go back and complete them and then return to this topic.
+Before you begin, this article assumes that you have completed the procedures in the topics, [Create custom fields and entities](create-custom-fields-entities-pricing-dimensions.md) and [Add required custom fields to price setup and transactional entities](add-custom-fields-price-setup-transactional-entities.md).
+If you haven't completed those procedures, go back and complete them and then return to this article.

-This topic provides information about setting up custom pricing dimensions.
+This article provides information about setting up custom pricing dimensions.
 On the **Parameters** page, the **Amount-Based Pricing Dimensions** tab shows the records in the pricing dimension entities.
 By default, there are two rows in the grid on this tab:

 - **msdyn_resourcecategory** (Role)
 - **msdyn_OrganizationalUnit** (Organizational Unit)